Welcome to the

 The Montana Captive Insurance Association, Inc. (MCIA) is dedicated to promoting the development and expansion of captive insurance programs within the state of Montana.
 As part of this mission it will provide its membership with unbiased industry information, networking and educational opportunities.
 It also provides the state's captive industry an effective voice in the legislative/regulatory process.

-We hope to see you in beautiful Whitefish, MT this summer.
+We look forward to seeing you in Whitefish this summer.

 MCIA Supports Captive Industry Litigation Effort in Response to IRS Regulatory Overreach